Bovine vs. Marine Collagen: Which is better?

 1. The collagen composition is more similar to human skin.

-There are 28 different collagen types - each showing structural differences which allow them to perform different roles in the body.
+There are 28 different collagen protein types - each showing structural differences which allow them to perform different roles in the body.
 The collagen types most relevant to skin health are type I and type III.
 Human skin is about 80% type I collagen and 15% type III.

 Type I collagen has a strong, rope-like structure.
 It is found where high-tensile strength is needed, such as in skin, teeth, bones, cornea, fascia and tendons.